Florida’s mild to tropical climate makes it ideal for

 The variety of plants is amazing and includes bananas, bromeliads, birds of paradise, cactus, bamboo, herbs, citrus and vegetables.

+They have a particular focus on Florida native plants.
 No irrigation is used; all plants are sustained by natural rainfall.

 Some of their vegetable harvest goes to local food banks, and some is used in cooking classes that are held on the property in the Garden House.